 Once the timer goes off, take the bread out of the oven and check that it has baked all the way through.
 Finally, use a pastry brush to brush a little water on the crust.

-Serving suggestions: After it has cooled down, cut right into it – it’s a dream just with butter alone!
-And of course, our bread makes for a fantastic summit snack – as soon as we’re allowed back into the mountains.
+Serving suggestions: after it has cooled down, cut right into it – it’s a dream just with butter alone!
+And of course, our bread makes for a fantastic summit snack.